-None of the Safely Surrendered babies in 2015 were reported by safe surrender sites as showing signs of neglect or abuse.
-However, 25 of the 83 safely surrendered babies (30 percent) were born drug exposed.
+None of the SSBs in 2016 were reported by safe surrender sites as showing signs of neglect or abuse.
+However, 14 of the 72 SSBs (19.4 percent) were born drug exposed according to hospital reports.
 Under California law (Penal Code Section 11165.13), drug exposure at the time of delivery in and of itself does not constitute abuse or neglect.
-The number and percent of surrenders with drug exposure has increased dramatically in recent years, likely as a result of the current opioid-abuse epidemic occurring in California and nationwide.
+The number and percent of SSBs with drug exposure has increased dramatically in recent years, likely as a result of the current opioid-abuse epidemic occurring in California and nationwide.
+Although, in 2016 the number and percent have significantly decreased.